 Procedures for Teacher Certification at the Graduate Level

-An applicant who desires to work on teacher certification at the graduate level can do so in the following areas: Bilingual EC-6 Core Subjects, Bilingual 4-8 Core Subjects, ESL EC-6 Core Subjects, ESL 4-8 Core Subjects, ESL 7-12 Supplemental, 4-8 Math/Science and 4-8 Language Arts/Reading/Social Studies.
+An applicant who desires to work on teacher certification at the graduate level can do so in the following areas: Bilingual EC-6 Core Subjects with the Science of Teaching Reading (STR), Bilingual 4-8 Core Subjects with STR, Bilingual 7-12 Supplemental, ESL EC-6 Core Subjects with STR, ESL 4-8 Core Subjects with STR, ESL 7-12 Supplemental, 4-8 Math/Science and 4-8 Language Arts/Reading/Social Studies with STR.
 Applicants who hold a bachelor's degree should apply as a graduate degree-seeking student to the Graduate Program Committee for the M.A. in Bicultural-Bilingual Education, or the M.A. in Teaching English as a Second Language, or the M.A. in Curriculum and Instruction for teacher certification.
 A student who is simultaneously seeking a master’s degree should apply for admission to the master's degree program.

 A graduate student who wishes to work on a program to meet the requirements for teacher certification must be admitted as a graduate degree-seeking student or special graduate student (not a special undergraduate student).
-He or she must apply to the College of Education and Human Development Advising and Certification Center for an official analysis of the requirements that must be met before he or she can be recommended for certification.
+He or she must apply to the Certification Officer to have an official analysis of the requirements that must be met before he or she can be recommended for certification.